220 W. Illinois Ave.

 Boat 84 is an inflatable 14’ Zodiac boat with a 25 hp Evinrude outboard motor.
 On its trailer, it can be towed by Dive 84 or by any of a number of staff or rescue vehicles.
 The boat is used for boat-based or boat-assisted water rescues in order to allow our personnel to more safely and efficiently work remote from the shore lines.
 With over 70 “diveable” bodies of water in Palatine’s initial response area, there is a great deal of potential for these types of incidents.
 By using a lightweight inflatable, we have the ability to launch the boat in areas that do not have a boat ramp, and to use it as a safe work platform in cases of weak ice.
 This boat was donated to the Department by the Palatine Jaycees.

-The Training Division of the Palatine Fire Department works out of an office at Station 84.
-Marked for the Training Division, this Ford F-250 pickup truck is also used for utility duty for the department, including snow plowing and equipment/supply hauling.
+This Ford F-250 pickup truck is used for multiple utility duties for the department, including snow plowing and equipment/supply hauling.
 It can often be seen carrying training equipment such as smoke machines, training manikins, signage and tools to and from various training sites around the village.
 In addition, it carries our Fire Investigation Team's gear, and responds as needed to supply the necessary equipment to support investigation activities at fire scenes.
 It also is equipped with a hitch allowing it to tow either of the boat trailers to suport water rescue operations.

 Reserve Command Vehicle